mlaursen/react-md/packages/icon/README.md

 <td><code>string</code></td>
 <td><code>false</code></td>
 <td>
 Boolean if the SVG should gain the <code>focusable</code> attribute.
-This is disabled by default since IE11&#10;and Edge actually default this to true and keyboard&#39;s will tab focus all SVGs.
+This is disabled by default since IE11&#10;and Edge actually default this to true and keyboard&#39;s will tab focus all SVGs.&#10;
 </td>
 </tr>
 <tr>